 Anna’s Hummingbirds hover deftly and zip from flower to flower.
 They are at their most splendid when performing their wild courtship dives.
 A male flies as high as 130 feet in the air and then plummets toward the ground (and the watching female), where he lets loose a unique short high-pitched noise made by air whipping through his tail feathers.
 As courtship progresses, the male chases a receptive female, who leads him toward her nest site, and perches again.
 The male then performs a “shuttle display,” where he swings back and forth about a foot above the female, keeping his body horizontal and his head down toward the female, often singing an intense song.
 When males are not feeding or performing, they often sit fairly high in a bush or small tree, noisily chattering.
 Males and females do not form pairs, and both sexes likely mate with more than one individual per season.
 Only the females care for the young.
 Back to top

-Anna's Hummingbirds populations increased by over 2% per year between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 5 million, with 96% in the United States, 13% spending part of the year in Canada and 15% in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score, and are not on the 2014 State of the Birds Watch List.
-The Anna’s Hummingbird is the most common hummingbird on the West Coast, and it has thrived alongside human habitation.
+Anna's Hummingbirds populations increased by over 2% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 9.6 million and rates them 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+The Anna’s Hummingbird is the most common hummingbird on the West Coast of U.S. and thrives alongside human habitation.
 Its range has increased dramatically since the 1930s, when it was found only in California and Baja California.
 Thanks to widespread backyard feeders and introduced trees such as eucalyptus, it now occurs in healthy numbers all the way to Vancouver, Canada.
 Even so, Anna’s Hummingbirds can fall prey to outdoor cats in gardens where flowers grow close to the ground.Back to top

 Clark, Christopher J. and Stephen M. Russell.
 (2012).
 Anna's Hummingbird (Calypte anna), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.